Tasman starling: Lord Howe starling

 The Lord Howe starling (Aplonis fusca hulliana) was a small bird in the starling family.
 It is an extinct subspecies of the Tasman starling.
 It was endemic to Lord Howe Island in the Tasman Sea, part of New South Wales, Australia.

 Description

 The Lord Howe starling was 18 cm long.
 The head, the neck, the mantle and the throat were glossy metallic green.
 The back was slaty grey with a dull greenish gloss.
 The rump and the underparts were grey.
 The tail was grey with brownish tips to the feathers.
 The wings were rich brown.
 The iris was orange red.

 Ecology

 The starlings were called "red-eyes" from their eye colour, or "cudgimeruk" from their distinctive calls, by the islanders.
 They were forest dwellers which lived and foraged in pairs.
-During the nesting period a clutch of four to five bluish red-blotched eggs were laid in a nest in a hollow in a dead tree or tree fern.
+During the nesting period a clutch of four to five bluish green eggs with red blotches were laid in a nest in a hollow in a dead tree or tree fern.